-Estimates from the International Federation of Organic Agricultural Movements (IFOAM) attribute as much as one third of global greenhouse gas emissions to the farming and food industries – production, processing, distribution and consumption.
+Estimates from a report by The Intergovernmental Panel on Climate Change attribute as much as one third of global greenhouse gas emissions to the farming and food industries – production, processing, distribution and consumption.

 The Committee on Climate Change is recommending that we move beyond a voluntary approach for on-farm emissions reductions, which has so far failed to meet its targets, and that Government develop a stronger framework to deliver these ambitions.
 Brexit, and the development of new agricultural policy, present a unique opportunity to make this happen - and the Soil Association is working tirelessly to put climate change on the agenda.
 Our recommendations to the recent Health and Harmony consultation made clear the role farming must play in reversing the climate crisis - to keep up the pressure, we need your help.

 Our work is only possible with support from people like you, By becoming a member of the Soil Association, you'll be adding your voice to the call for practical legislation that makes climate-friendly farming the norm.Join us today